intel/llvm/sycl/doc/syclcompat/README.md

 } // namespace syclcompat
 ```

-Finally, the math header provides a set of functions to extend 32-bit operations
+The math header provides a set of functions to extend 32-bit operations
 to 33 bit, and handle sign extension internally.
 There is support for `add`,
 `sub`, `absdiff`, `min` and `max` operations.
 Each operation provides overloads
 to include a second, separate, `BinaryOperation` after the first, and include